 |Pexels CCO License|

 First, you should make sure that you are eating well.
 It’s impossible to overstate the impact that your diet has on your health in general.
 It can impact everything from your weight and blood pressure to your mental health and mood.
 One of the ways to deal with this is by focusing on eating a well balanced diet, complete with plenty of fruit and vegetables.
 If you're struggling to get everything you need in your diet, then supplements can be useful for filling the gaps.
+If you have diabetes, a healthy diet is even more important.
+In fact, it’s just as important as taking type 2 diabetes medications.

 Get The Right Exercise